andreabradpitto/turtlex/README.md

 ./nav_sac_ver.py
 ```

-Notice that in order to run the navigation task it is needed to manually modify the `sig_fod()` function in the abstraction.py file of the local installation of pynever.
+Notice that in order to run the navigation task it is needed to manually modify the `sig_fod()` function in the abstraction.py file of the local installation of pyNeVer (as of version `0.0.1a7`).
 It has to become equivalent to this:

 ```python
 def sig_fod(x: float) -> float: